lucaong/lucaongaro.eu/source/_posts/2013-03-03-non-primitive-properties-coffeescript-inheritance-and-class-macros.markdown

 class LivingBeing
   # Class method to be used as a class macro:
   @addNeeds: ( needs... ) ->
-    # Create the needs array on `LivingBeing.prototype` if necessary
+    # Create the needs array on `LivingBeing.prototype`
     @::needs ?= []
     # Push needs
     @::needs.push need for need in needs